salwil/python-stubbing/README.md

 actions on the dependency.

 ## Fake
-* Simplified implementation of a dependancy.
+* Simplified implementation of a dependency.
 * Usually codded directly, without the use of a framework.
-* Does not provide direct validation of how the class usses the depandency.
+* Does not provide direct validation of how the class usses the dependency.
-* Used when the class being tested requires specific logic in depeandency.
+* Used when the class being tested requires specific logic in dependency.